 So, when you’ve made the decision to sell, make sure you ask your REALTOR® about an MLS® listing.
 It could be that your REALTOR® will already know of a number of potential buyers, but in most cases, an MLS® listing will open up a broader range of interested parties.

 Selling Your Own Home

 I’ve met many people over my career who thought it would be easy to sell their own home privately.
-Some have been successful but, according to industry surveys, about 70% end up listing it for sale in the end.
+Some have been successful but, according to industry surveys, about 70% end up listing it for sale with a REALTOR® in the end.
 Of those who have had success, did they really save any money?

 If you think about it, most buyers will expect the price of a home that is being sold privately, to be discounted by the value of the commission.
 In that case, the Seller may not have saved any money at all.
 Secondly, the Seller will incur expenses in marketing their home and in completing the transaction.
 The biggest concern though is the risk of making costly mistakes.

 Selling your home is a complex procedure, involving potentially large sums of money and stringent legal requirements.
 It requires a tremendous depth of knowledge and experience, as well as a substantial amount of time to follow up on every detail promptly and properly.
 A professional REALTOR® has these qualifications and experience and is committed to spending the time and money it takes to help you sell your home successfully so you can focus on the things you do best and enjoy the most.

 If you are thinking about selling your home alone, ask yourself these questions:

 Most of those who sell their home in Canada do so with the assistance of REALTORS®.
 Of the few who do try it themselves, most change their minds and end up going with a REALTOR® because the process is too complex, too time-consuming, and too dangerous without the help of a professional.